lwdjohari/nvcore/README.md

 5. Easy to use & intuitive DateTime with Timezone class.
 6. Types utility
 7. Flags macro to enable quick enum class to become flags enum.
+8. Floating point Approximation and epsilon.
-8. All the swiss army utils for higher productivity.
+9. All the swiss army utils for higher productivity.

 Designed with header only lib and deps only to utf8-cpp and Howard Hinnant date static import